mcolom/MSX_lstate/README.md

 1) Save a state in your emulated MSX1 machine with openMSX In its terminal type "savestate madmix" (for example) to save the state.
 2) Run the Python script.
 For example: ./extract.py ~/.openMSX/savestates/madmix.oms
-This script will create four binary files that the .com MSX-DOS program will read to recover the state
+This script will create one binary file that the .com MSX-DOS program will read to recover the state
 3) Run the MSX-DOS program.

 Have fun!